 The Tarzana Treatment Center Outpatient Mental Health Program treats a broad range of mental health and substance use issues.
-Interns rotating through this service participate in group psychotherapy co-leading process and skills groups including: Co-occurring Disorders, Feelings Management, Healthy Relationships, Men's & Women's Process Groups, Parenting and Lifestyle & Lifeskills groups.
-Interns may be involved in referral to other professionals, as appropriate (such as for medication or individual therapy).
-Interns who facilitate Outpatient groups have the opportunity to participate in weekly, one hour case conference with outpatient staff as part of the treatment team.
-Interns provide consultation to inhouse staff as well as to external agencies and other treating professionals.
+Interns rotating through this service participate in group psychotherapy and co-lead process and skills groups including: Mindfulness, Co-occurring Disorders, Feelings Management, Healthy Relationships, Men's & Women's Process Groups, Parenting and Lifestyle & Lifeskills groups.
+Interns provide consultation to in-house staff as well as to external agencies and other treating professionals.

-The Tarzana Treatment Center Residential Treatment Program (TRTP) offers coed short and long-term residential substance use disorder treatment to patients representing with a wide-range of substance abuse, psychological and psychosocial concerns.
-Individual, couples/family, and group psychotherapy, TTC Doctoral Internship in Professional Psychology Training Program Brochure 2015-2016 case-management, vocational counseling, and parenting skills are part of the scheduled program in which patients participate.
+The Tarzana Treatment Center Residential Treatment Program (TRTP) offers coed short and long-term residential substance use disorder treatment to patients representing with a wide-range of substance use, psychological and psychosocial concerns.
 Interns see patients for individual psychotherapy and occasionally for couples and family sessions.
 They consult with the Long Term and Short Term Clinical Supervisors as well as with the counselors on the unit.
-Interns also co-lead process and skills training groups within the program which focus on different areas of functioning that can be of assistance to the recovery process, including: Grief and Loss, Mindfulness, Emotional Recovery, Creative Expressions, and Co-occurring Disorders.
-Interns engage in providing these services and provide psychological testing when needed.
+Interns also co-lead process and skills building groups within the program which focus on different areas of functioning that can be of assistance to the recovery process, including: Grief and Loss, Mindfulness, Emotional Recovery, Creative Expressions, and Co-occurring Disorders.